 There are many beginners, but there are also many people who no longer ski or snowboard.
 There are several attractions inside the park, such as tree adventures and tubing, making it feel like a theme park.
 So, even if you don't ski, couples and families come to have fun

-There were a higher proportion of snowboarders.
-However, unlike in Japan, it seems like there are a lot of people who do both skiing and snowboarding.
-As a Japanese person, I'm a little surprised to see so many young people who bring their own skis and snowboards and buy a lift ticket for around 10,000 yen a day to come skiing.
-I would have
+Snowboarders made up the majority of the group.
+However, unlike in Japan, it seems that many people do both skiing and snowboarding.
+It's quite surprising to me, a Japanese person, to see so many young people bringing their own ski wear and skis/snowboards, buying lift tickets that cost around 10,000 yen a day, and coming to ski.
+I

-thought that most of the people who attended my lessons would come from wealthy families, but it seems that many of the people who attended my lessons were young people who had become company presidents at a young age and were working hard and financially successful.
+thought that many of them might come from wealthy families, but it seems that many of the people who took my lessons were young people who had become company presidents or were just young people who had worked hard and achieved financial success on their own.

 While there are many beginners on the slopes, there are still fewer people skiing in the park.
 However, in the lesson I took this time, about 70% of the participants were women.
 There are definitely more female skiers skiing in the park than in Japan.
 This is probably due to the influence of Eileen Gu, a member of the Chinese national team who performed so well at the Beijing Olympics.
 Therefore, FACTION skis were the dominant choice